-Testing for bacteria (germs) can be a great idea for a science fair experiment since there are so many possibilities for science questions, and because carrying out the experiment is pretty easy using widely available bacteria growing kits.
+Testing for bacteria (germs) can be a great idea for a science fair experiment since there are so many possibilities for science questions, and because because carrying out the experiment is pretty easy using bacteria growing kits, (and yes, we have them at the Science Bob Store.)
 Besides, who doesn’t like checking out bacteria and fungus?

 All good science experiments start with a question – this is what you want to find out by experimenting.
 Here are a few example questions to get you started using the scientific method for growing bacteria: